philschmid/philschmid/README.md

 ## ⚡Technologies

-Below is a list of Technologies (mostly open source frameworks, libraries and languages) I regulrary use and enjoy working with.
-If you want to see more what i do or have done, check out my [GitHub](https://github.com/philschmid).
+Below is a list of Technologies (mostly open source frameworks, libraries, and languages) I regularly use and enjoy working with.
+If you want to see more what I do or have done, check out my [GitHub](https://github.com/philschmid).

 **🤖 Machine Learning**
 Transformers, PyTorch, Scikit-Learn, Langchain, Weights & Bias, Deepspeed, TensorRT, Triton, ONNX.